Eyes, Nose, Lips: Commercial performance

 Upon its release, the song debuted at number one on Gaon's Digital and Download charts, selling 322,577 copies on its first week.
 On the Streaming Chart, the single reached a peak position of number one on its second week, following a top three debut.
 "Eyes, Nose, Lips" remained at the first position in the Streaming Chart for five consecutive weeks.
 The song topped the June monthly Digital, Download and Streaming charts, with 765,833 downloads with 21.7 streams.
 "Eyes, Nose, Lips" was the second best performing single of 2014 in South Korea, with 1,613,109 downloads and 74.7 million streams by the end of the year.

 "Eyes, Nose, Lips" debuted on Billboard's K-Pop Hot 100 at number 34.
 The following week the song jumped to number one on the chart, giving Taeyang his first solo chart-topper and his third overall, counting with his band Big Bang's two number ones.
 The song charted third on Billboard's World Digital Singles.

+Covers

+In 2016, Hong Kong singer G.E.M. recorded a cover of "Eyes, Nose, Lips" titled "Red and White" (红蔷薇白玫瑰), which was later included on her re-recorded album I Am Gloria (2025).